Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Green tea extract

-Antioxidants, especially vitamin C, vitamin E , and carotenoids, may delay the onset of macular degeneration.
-Macular degeneration is an eye disease and a leading cause of blindness in individuals over age 65.
-The macula is the portion of the retina responsible for our sharpest and most acute vision.
+Antioxidants, especially vitamin C, vitamin E, and carotenoids, may delay the onset of macular degeneration.
+Macular degeneration is an eye disease.
+It’s a leading cause of blindness in people over age 65.
+The macula is the part of the retina responsible for sharp and acute vision.

 Antioxidants interfere with these disease processes by stopping free radicals.

-Researchers agree that antioxidants from fruits and vegetables do reduce the risk for many diseases and affect the onset of age-related illnesses.
-However, evidence concerning the intake of antioxidants from supplements has not been conclusive.
-The benefit of taking antioxidants derived from supplements varies among studies.
+Experts agree that antioxidants from fruits and vegetables reduce the risk for many diseases.
+They also affect the onset of age-related illnesses.
+However, it isn’t known if antioxidants from supplements has the same effect.
+Research on this topic has had mixed results.

-Antioxidants come in a variety of forms and dosages.
-Consult the package label and your physician for guidelines.
+Antioxidants come in many forms and dosages.
+Check the package label and ask your healthcare provider for guidelines.

-The side effects of antioxidants vary, depending on the individual antioxidant.
+The side effects of antioxidants vary based on the individual antioxidant.

-There are no significant food or drug interactions associated with antioxidants.
+There are no significant food or drug interactions linked with antioxidants.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |